jeremyikwuje/monierate-website/src/blog/bitnob-empowers-abuja-developers-building-the-future-of-payment-apps-in-africa.md

 Attendees pointed to poverty, scarce research funding, and cultural pressures as barriers.
 One developer summed it up: **“When you’re broke, building from scratch feels like chasing a dream you can’t afford.”**

-The main event of the day was a deep dive into Hash Cash, the cryptographic backbone of blockchain.
+The main event of the day was a deep dive into Hash Functions, the cryptographic backbone of blockchain.
 Bernard flipped open a slide deck he’d originally prepped for 100-level university students, making it perfect for breaking down complex ideas.

-We played the Hash Cash game, a brilliant way to grasp one-way functions.
+We played the Hash Function game, a brilliant way to grasp one-way functions.

 **Picture this**: one person picks a word, tells others, then challenges someone to guess it.
 If the picker lies about the word, the group verifies the truth.
 It’s a simple analogy for how blockchains ensure trust without a middleman.